cmungall/modal-in-owl/README.md

 intendedness.
-In the real world, our assertions are a subset of the web of true sentences that hold, not all of which we would wish to treat as prototypical (e.g. they may connect to a particular physical organism that is unique in its own way, such as being wormlike).
+In the real world, our assertions are a subset of the web of true sentences that hold, not all of which we would wish to treat as prototypical (e.g. they may connect to a particular physical organism that is unique in its own way, such as being wormlike or tentacled).

 Practically, I would argue that this is not a problem.
 Formally, we are dividing the ABox into two - a part that we map to observed individuals in the world, and another part that is intentionally circumscribed / underspecified and has no commitment to a mapping to *specific* observed individuals in the world.
-This second ABox can be seen as having TBox-like characteristics.
+This second ABox can be seen as having TBox-like characteristics, which are realized when we make prototypicality assertions.

 ## Applications to material entity ontologies